panchalsagar1815/Sheep-Breed-Classification/README.md

 5. **Model Architecture Details:**
    - Configured a Sequential model with layers including ResNet50 (Functional) for feature extraction.
-   - Incorporated a Flatten layer to convert the multi-dimensional output to a one-dimensional array.
+   - Incorporated a flattened layer to convert the multi-dimensional output to a one-dimensional array.
    - Utilized a Dense layer for the final classification, with four output nodes corresponding to the different sheep breeds.

 **Model Summary:**